aifinyo-ag/Backoffice_E2E_Test/README.md

 ## Running Tests

-* To run all  or  individual tests via GUI, run  `npm run cy:open`
+* To run all  or  individual tests via GUI, run  `npx cypress open`
-* To run test in different configuration from command prompt, type `npm run `
+* To run test in different configuration from command prompt, type `npx run`

 ## Creation of New Test
 - Create new project in cypress/e2e/[projectname].